apigee/apijam/Module-3/Labs/Lab 1/README.md

 * Shared flow will look similar to a proxy that you have build in previous modules of this APIJam.

-Note- Although a **shared flow** appers to look like a proxy, a shared flow has no endpoint.
-It can be used only from an actual API proxy or shared flow that's in the same organization as the shared flow itself.
+Note- Although a **shared flow** appears to look like a proxy, a shared flow has no endpoint.
+It can be used only from an actual API proxy or shared flow that is in the same organization as the shared flow itself.

 * Click on **Deployment** and select the **test** environment to deploy the flow to the test environment.